 You can also set the values for Start, LpStr, Len, and LpEnd from the Waveform screen.
 When viewing the waveform, the pink frame on the large waveform represents the Start and Len parameters.
-You can move these end points by turning the top two Control Knobs.
-If Loop Mode is set to Forward or Bidirect, you will also see a white frame within the pink frame that defines the Loop Start and Loop End points.
-Use the bottom two Control Knobs to adjust these end points.
+You can move these end points by turning the top two control knobs.
+If Loop Mode is set to Forward or Bidirect, you will also see a white frame that defines the Loop Start and Loop End points.
+Use the bottom two control knobs to adjust these end points.
 The corresponding values for the end points are displayed above and below the large waveform.
-The sensitivity of the Control Knobs depends on the Zoom level.
+The sensitivity of the control knobs depends on the Zoom level.
 Zoom out to make big adjustments then zoom in to make fine adjustments.